 There are multiple ways to contribute to Meltano:

-We also invite you to open issues and merge requests on any of our repositories to report bugs, suggest new ideas and features, or fix issues you encounter.
+We also invite you to open issues and pull requests on any of our repositories to report bugs, suggest new ideas and features, or fix issues you encounter.

 There are also several community events you may be interested in: